-So how to fix leaking basement?
+So how to fix the leaking basement?
 Some leaking basements are as easy to fix by simply cleaning out the gutters that carry the water away from the foundation of your home.
 However, it can also be more difficult to fix if the problem is coming from other areas.
-For example, water flowing from the surface towards the home, if you have a problem with water entering from underground, or you are in need of a foundation repair.
+For example, water flowing from the surface towards the home, if you have a problem with water entering from underground, you would need a foundation repair.
 There are a few actions you can take to help fix your leaking basement.

 1. Add Gutter Extensions

-However, these gutter extensions are not considered to be the most effective long-term solution, they can be easy to trip over or even potentially ran over by the lawnmower if forgotten to pick up.
-You may want to eventually pick a more longer term solution such as a permanent underground drain pipe that is invisible and can direct more water farther away from your home.
+However, these gutter extensions are not the most effective long-term solution, as they can be easy to trip over or even potentially ran over by the lawnmower if forgotten to pick up.
+You may want to eventually pick a longer-term solution, such as a permanent underground drain pipe that is invisible and can direct more water farther away from your home.

 2. Plug Gaps

-If you catch water dribbling into the basement through cracks or gaps around plumbing pipes, you can have the gap plugged with hydraulic cement or polyurethane caulk.
+If you catch water dribbling into the basement through cracks or gaps around plumbing pipes, you can have it plugged with hydraulic cement or polyurethane caulk.

 3. Waterproof the Walls